mayboroda1985/postman-reports-with-newman/README.md

 After that, we type workflows/, then give our file a name ending in .yml, which is the correct format for an actions file.

+**##Resolve github conflics in VSCODE terminal**

+    If Github doesn't let you resolve conflicts there it means there are too many changes and then you can resolve conflicts in your visual studio

+    1. you need to be in to your branch in VSCode : ex. **fixed-api/Updated-collection**
+    2. pull from the base branch

+    **git pull origin `<base_branch_name>` ex. git pull origin RC_30.1.0**

+    1. git config pull.rebase false
+    2.  git pull origin RC_10.1.0
+    3. In VSCode on the left side you will see in red changes that required in each file
+    4. Go through each one and after commit
+    5. Confirm that all changes are done in GitHub Desktop